 The PIPA Prize comes to its tenth edition in 2019.
 A date and milestone to be celebrated.
 Besides the celebrations, there are news.
 The finalists’ exhibition will be held at Villa Aymoré, in Glória.
 A new cultural space in the city where the PIPA Institute has been holding exhibitions since 2018 and has commissioned a permanent site-specific installation.
 The show, which will occupy the entire exhibition area, will take place from August 10 to September 28, featuring works by Berna Reale, Cabelo, Guerreiro do Divino Amor and Jaime Lauriano.
 They are the four finalists who were selected by the PIPA’s Board among the 67 participating artists this year.
+On September 14, Clarissa Diniz and Fred Coelho comment on the exhibition at 7 pm.
+On September 28, the last day of the exhibition, there will be the release of the 2019 catalog at 6 pm.

 Throughout this decade, the Prize has maintained its mission of supporting and promoting Brazilian contemporary art.
 During this period some changes in the original format happened, always in search of improvements.